Inbound vs Outbound Sales: Which One Should You Focus On?

-Case in point: Yours truly—we here at Close!
-For the longest part of our history, Close's content marketing was a 2-person team.
-Compare that to how many people are in some way, shape or form touching content at Hubspot:
+Case in point: Yours truly here at Close!
+For the longest part of our history, Close's content marketing was a two-person team.
+Compare that to how many people are in some way, shape or form touching content at HubSpot:

-If we'd have tried to emulate Hubspot's content machine, we'd have failed miserably because we're fundamentally different companies.
+If we had tried to emulate HubSpot's content machine, we'd have failed miserably because we're fundamentally different companies.

-Hubspot raised hundreds of millions from investors, and billions from the public markets, and heavily prioritizes growth.
-Close believes the best way for us to fund our growth is through revenue—which forces us to stay obsessively focused on our customers.
+At Close, we believe the best way to fund our growth is through revenue—which forces us to stay obsessively focused on our customers.
 Taking money from investors or going public would mean we'd have to split our focus between customers, investors, and shareholders.

 Neither approach is better per se—it just depends on who you are and what kind of company you want to build.

 There are other cases when inbound marketing may make sense.
-But those are the most common times when you should look to it first.
+But those are the most common times when you should look at it first.

 So what about outbound?

-Unlike inbound sales which starts with the prospect, outbound sales begins with an action of a salesperson or company.
-Once contact is made, the sales process moves the customer from unaware to buying in a few short steps.
+Unlike inbound sales, which starts with the prospect, outbound sales begins with an action of a salesperson or company.
+Once contact is made, the sales process moves the customer through the sales process from unaware to customer.

 Here’s an overview of the typical flow for an outbound sale: